 Jennifer Hearin, Gump's mom, (Gump is in the Parent's Speak section, look under Feline Diabetes): I

-started giving Gump weekly B12 injections about a month ago after he became ill and we discovered he has
+started giving Gump weekly B12 injections after he became ill and we discovered he had chronic pancreatitis (he

-chronic pancreatitis (he's also diabetic, but has gone into remission this year); we also had his cobalamin levels
+was also diabetic, but had gone into remission that year); we also had his cobalamin levels (B12) tested, which

-(B12) tested, which came back low.
-We decided to increase the standard veterinary dose and give it on an
+came back low.
+We decided to increase the standard veterinary dose and give it on an ongoing/weekly basis.

 Barbara Aggarwal MD, Bumbly’s mom.
-(Bumbly is our Living with IBD section): The whole B12 issue is
+(Bumbly is our Tributes section): The whole B12 issue is so

 unknowns, particularly in metabolism.
 One thing that is quite sure is that an acidic environment is required to